-Yoga students are often tasked with the impossible – to align their bodies like the most flexible person in the room – often the teacher.
+Yoga students are often tasked with the impossible: to align their bodies like the most flexible person in the room, who is often the teacher.
 A student is rarely asked to consider how something feels, nor is she invited to choose her own alignment based on the messages her body gives to her.

-Many modern yogis believe that the mainstream alignment rules have been honed over thousands of years.
-If this were true, it would make sense to believe that there might be some ancestral wisdom in them that has been passed through the generations.
+Many modern yogis believe that mainstream alignment rules have been honed over thousands of years.
+If this were true, it would make sense to believe that there might be some ancestral wisdom in them that has been passed through generations.
 But yoga alignment is not that old.
 It was created by 20th century yogis who infused yoga with the aesthetics of ballet, gymnastics and military training.
-Mark Singleton's book Yoga Body goes into great detail about this.
+Mark Singleton's book Yoga Body: The Origins of Modern Posture Practice goes into great detail about this.

 When we're taught aesthetic alignment rather than functional alignment, it hinders our ability to come into deep connection with ourselves.
 The result is that all but the most flexible yoga students are repeatedly, subtly shamed about their inflexibilities by well-meaning teachers.
-Those who don't quit tend to adopt an aggressive attitude toward their bodies and themselves.
+The yoga students who don't quit tend to adopt an aggressive attitude toward their bodies and themselves.

-The great majority of those who come to my Yin Yoga Teacher Training have followed the latter choice in this trajectory: longtime yoga practitioners and career yoga teachers whose bodies and spirits have been hammered by the aesthetically-focused yoga they learned.
+The great majority of yoga practitioners who come to my Yin Yoga Teacher Training have followed the latter choice in this trajectory: longtime yoga practitioners and career yoga teachers whose bodies and spirits have been hammered by the aesthetically-focused yoga they learned.

 I am honored to do this work every day with such brave yogis and yoginis.
 These are people who are ready to heal and to reconnect with the very thing that brought them to yoga in the first place – a connection with a deeply healing power within themselves, one that helps their individual nature to thrive.